-- The applicant's performance was influenced by factors other than ability, such as illness, cheating, interruption or improper administration of the exam, failure to time the exam correctly, or other factors that may have affected the applicant's performance. - An applicant's score falls within one standard error of measurement of the ATB minimum score.
+- 1. The applicant's performance was influenced by factors other than ability, such as illness, cheating, interruption or improper administration of the exam, failure to time the exam correctly, or other factors that may have affected the applicant's performance; or - 2.
+A significant change in the applicant's ability has occurred, such as the student has taken instruction to improve skills or, has participated in tutorial sessions on test taking and basic mathematical and language skills.